KHII-TV: Programming

 KHII clears all MyNetworkTV programming, except for the occasional preemption in order to broadcast local sports or other special events.
 As the station (as KFVE) once did with UPN and WB programs, KHII will delay MyNetworkTV programming until the weekend in order to broadcast these sporting events.
 Because MyNetworkTV airs ten hours of programming per week, syndicated programming makes up a vast portion of KHII's weekday schedule, especially during the daytime.
 Until the 2009 channel swap, KFVE, unlike most affiliates, only used the MyNetworkTV logo to promote its programming in a similar way to WXSP-CA in Grand Rapids, Michigan, which uses the branding "The X" and a "MyNetworkTV WXSP" logo.
 KFVE's local logo was used at all other times such as when promoting sitcom repeats or news.

 Movies are also a regular part of its weekend afternoon schedule; late night and early morning timeslots on KHII primarily feature infomercials.
-KHII was also home to the most complete and comprehensive college sports package in the country as the station showcased more than 100 University of Hawaii sports events annually.
+KHII was also home to the most complete and comprehensive college sports package in the country as the station showcased more than 100 University of Hawaiʻi sports events annually.
 Sports covered on KFVE included football, men's and women's volleyball, men's and women's basketball, baseball, softball, and women's soccer.
-KFVE (since 1994) and sister station KHNL (from 1984 to 1993) had been the home of University of Hawaii sports in the islands for over two decades.
-KFVE broadcast home games in high definition beginning in August 2009 on pay-per-view, with Wahine Volleyball, Warrior Basketball and Warrior Football televised in HD.
+KFVE (since 1994) and sister station KHNL (from 1984 to 1993) had been the home of University of Hawaiʻi sports in the islands for over two decades.
+KFVE broadcast home games in high definition beginning in August 2009 on pay-per-view, with Wahine volleyball, Warrior basketball and Warrior football televised in HD.
 Events that were not aired on pay-per-view were broadcast in standard definition.

-KFVE broadcast its last University of Hawaii sports event on May 15, 2011, with a baseball game against the San Jose State Spartans.
-In August 2011, Oceanic Cable began carrying University of Hawaii sports evening on a new regional sports network OC Sports Channel (which is carried on channel 12).
+KFVE broadcast its last University of Hawaiʻi sports event on May 15, 2011, with a baseball game against the San Jose State Spartans.
+In August 2011, Oceanic Cable began carrying University of Hawaiʻi sports evenings on a new regional sports network OC Sports Channel (which is carried on channel 12).
 In January 2012, KFVE broadcast two Pac-West Conference basketball games in HD, featuring Hawaii Pacific University as the home team in both contests.

 KHII currently airs the MyNetworkTV prime time programming block from 8 to 10 p.m., instead of the usual scheduled time period of 7 to 9 p.m., which is reserved for local and syndicated programming (KHII airs a local newscast produced by KHON during the 7 p.m. hour).

 In January 2015, KFVE added Korean dramas to its weekend lineup, airing Sundays from 2 to 5 p.m.
 They became the second station in Hawaii to feature Korean programming, after KBFD.